How to Evaluate Feedback from Your Beta Readers, CPs, and Editor

 Have multiple people mentioned the same thing?

 If you’ve given your manuscript to ten beta readers and all ten of them have said that the pacing is too slow, then the pacing is probably too slow.
-Now, you do have to factor in whether you chose the right beta readers (Did you give your historical romance to a bunch of action sci-fi readers?
+Now, you do have to factor in whether you chose the right beta readers (Did you give your epic fantasy to a bunch of thriller readers?
 Not ideal.), but chances are that if the majority of your readers are saying the same thing, then it’s probably worth adjusting in the manuscript.

 Does this feedback change the fundamentals or core values of the story?